 Ode to Joy – Design Story:

-Years ago my son’s interest in mathematics inspired me to translate numbers into a color algorithm.
+Years ago my daughter’s interest in mathematics inspired me to translate numbers into a color algorithm.
 I assigned colors to digits and charted out irrational numbers like Pi and Euler’s and found not only patterns but also a certain cadence within the string of numbers.

 I thought I could apply the same technique to music and assigned a color to each note in Ludwig van Beethoven’s Ode to Joy for the Aspen Music Festival’s celebration of Beethoven’s 250th birthday.
 The palette on the cover was inspired by summer’s past and present listening to music on the great lawn outside of the tent.